It’s back! Top design and DIY bloggers share their favorite paint colors for interior spaces in this popular series.

-Also a new-to-us color, Snowbound makes a wonderful neutral background color in almost any space.
+Also a new-to-us color, Snowbound by Sherwin Williams makes a wonderful neutral background color in almost any space.
 We’ve used it in our bathroom and I plan to use it in my office studio because it doesn’t cast any colors onto things I’m trying to photograph!

-Right now I’d say those three are my top picks for paint colors.
+Right now I’d say those three are my favorite paint colors.

 Thank you so much Shauna for hosting this helpful round up of great paint colors!